cuddlyogre/ExportLDraw/Readme.md

-LDraw Handler for Blender 2.82+ and 3.0+, written by Matthew Morrison [cuddlyogre] - cuddlyogre@gmail.com - www.cuddlyogre.com
+LDraw Handler for Blender 4.0+, written by
+Matthew Morrison [cuddlyogre] - cuddlyogre@gmail.com - www.cuddlyogre.com

 ##### Pull requests and examples of this plugin in action are welcome.